2020-2021 Graduate Catalog [Archived]

 Regional Institutional Accreditation

-Indiana State University, a research-intensive institution, is accredited by the North Central Association of Colleges and Schools to award associate, bachelor, master, educational specialist, doctoral, and professional degrees.
+Indiana State University, a research-intensive institution, is accredited by the Higher Learning Commission to award associate, bachelor, master, educational specialist, doctoral, and professional degrees.

 Discipline-Specific Professional Accreditation